AnggaR96s/Reforestation/README.md

-## How many optometrists does it take to change a light bulb?
-1 or 2?
-1... or 2?
+## Why does Norway have barcodes on their battleships?
+So when they get back to port, they can Scandinavian.